Ida Hunt Udall

 Ida Frances Hunt Udall (March 8, 1858 – April 26, 1915) was an American diarist, homesteader, and teacher in territorial Utah and Arizona.
-A lifelong member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Udall participated in the church's historical practice of plural marriage as the second wife of David King Udall and co-wife of Ella Stewart Udall and Mary Ann Linton Morgan Udall.
+A lifelong member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Udall participated in the church's historical practice of plural marriage as the second wife of Latter-day Saint bishop David King Udall and co-wife of former telegraphist Ella Stewart Udall and of Mary Ann Linton Morgan Udall, a widow of John Hamilton Morgan.

-During the height of the United States' prosecutorial campaign against polygamy in the 1880s, Udall went into hiding as a fugitive on the "Mormon Underground".
+During the height of the United States' prosecutorial campaign against polygamy in the 1880s, Udall went into hiding as a fugitive on the "Mormon Underground", or the practice of Latter-day Saints (Mormons) going into hiding to evade arrest or subpoena for antipolygamy prosecution.
 From 1882 to 1886, she authored a diary of her life in plural marriage and then on the Underground.
-This diary, considered a "major contribution to Mormon pioneer literature" by one biographer, later became the core of a posthumous biography that won the Mormon History Association's Best Biography Award.
+This diary, considered a "major contribution to Mormon pioneer literature" by biographer Maria Ellsworth, later became the core of a posthumous biography that won the Mormon History Association's Best Biography Award.

 Called a "serene intellectual" by historian Leonard J. Arrington, Udall spent much of her adulthood homesteading in eastern Arizona while she raised six children, several of whom went on to have influential political careers.

 Early life

 Childhood

-Ida Frances Hunt was born in a covered wagon at Hamilton Fort, Utah, on March 8, 1858.
+Ida Frances Hunt was born at Hamilton Fort, Utah, on March 8, 1858.
 She was the oldest child of John Hunt and Lois B. Pratt Hunt, who were both Mormons, or members of the Church of Jesus Christ of Latter-day Saints (LDS Church), and raised Ida Hunt in their faith.
 John and Lois Hunt raised Ida in Iron County, Utah, until she was approximately a year old, at which time they moved to San Bernardino, California, where two of her sisters were born.
-In 1863, Hunt's parents moved the family to Beaver, Utah, where Hunt's maternal grandmother Louisa Barnes Pratt lived, arriving there in May.
+In 1863, Hunt's parents moved the family to Beaver, Utah, where Hunt's maternal grandmother Louisa Barnes Pratt lived, and the Hunts arrived there in May.
 In November 1869, when she was eleven years old, Hunt was baptized into the LDS Church by immersion in the Beaver River.

 Adolescence

 Hunt received her education while growing up in Beaver, and she formed friendships that endured throughout her life.
 When Hunt was thirteen, her father paid for her and her sisters to attend a local school, and Hunt attended until she was sixteen.

-By the time she was fourteen, Hunt was working as a bookkeeper for a local wool mill.
+Sometime between 1872 and 1873, Hunt began working as a bookkeeper for a local wool mill.
 In 1875, Hunt joined the newly formed Beaver Literary Association, and in April of that year she started her own school for children.
-Seventeen years old, she taught classes and managed all her own finances.
+Seventeen years old, she taught classes and independently managed the school's finances.
 In November 1875, John Hunt moved the family from Beaver to Sevier County, Utah, and Hunt continued her teaching career there.
-She taught for at least a term at a log cabin school in Joseph City, Utah, and for another term at Monroe, Utah.
+She taught for at least a term at a log-cabin school in Joseph City, Utah, and for another term in Monroe, Utah.